 Figure 4g displays a zoomed-out FLIM image with several aggresomes appearing as bright spots (highlighted by white circles) in the same field of view.
 This image clearly demonstrates the high-throughput capability of the lifetime sensor.
-It took only ca. 1 minute to acquire the image on a TCSPC-FLIM system, which could be sped up further if time-gated FLIM were used instead of TCSPC26.
-The lifetime sensor reveals structural density variations between different aggresomes in a single FLIM image containing a large number of cells (see Figure 4g), providing a fast read out tool that informs on amyloid structure without requirement for imaging each cluster individually with high resolution optical microscopy or EM techniques.
+It took only about 1 min to acquire the image on a TCSPC-FLIM system, which could be sped up further if timegated FLIM were used instead of TCSPC.
+26 The lifetime sensor reveals structural density variations between different aggresomes in a single FLIM image containing a large number of cells (see Figure 4g), providing a fast read out tool that informs on amyloid structure without requirement for imaging each cluster individually with high-resolution optical microscopy or EM techniques.
 At the same time, the FLIM image keeps enough spatial resolution to locate the position of the aggresomes within cells and to distinguish between aggresomes in different cells.
-Moreover, the lifetime provides an indication of the structural density and morphology of different amyloid clusters, whereas a similar global parameter to quantify structural density variation does not exist for high resolution methods.
-The lifetime sensor is thus a powerful tool for the identification of large numbers of amyloid clusters in bulk, for instance for the screening of aggresomes with different structural densities in cells or for the acquisition of statistical data of the aggresome structural densities, and such data could be further correlated with cellular phenotypes, e.g. a capability for cells to undergo mitosis10.
+Moreover, the lifetime provides an indication of the structural density and morphology of different amyloid clusters, whereas a similar global parameter to quantify structural density variation does not exist for high-resolution methods.
+The lifetime sensor is thus a powerful tool for the identification of large numbers of amyloid clusters in bulk, for instance, for the screening of aggresomes with different structural densities in cells or for the acquisition of statistical data of the aggresome structural densities, and such data could be further correlated with cellular phenotypes, for example, a capability for cells to undergo mitosis.
+10

-A drawback of the lifetime sensor comes from the fact that fluorescence self-quenching is not only related to the structural properties of the amyloid clusters, but also to the labelling ratio of the sample (as shown in Figure 3a).
-This requires control over the labelling ratio of the sample.
-This can easily be achieved for in vitro experiments where monomer labelling ratios can be controlled, such as our K18 tau experiments shown earlier.
-In cell experiments, covalent bioorthogonal labelling techniques^{47, 48} such as SNAP-tag and CLIP-tag can be used to control the labelling ratios, as we have employed here for polyQ experiments in HEK cells.
+A drawback of the lifetime sensor comes from the fact that fluorescence self-quenching is not only related to the structural properties of the amyloid clusters, but also to the labeling ratio of the sample (as shown in Figure 3a).
+This requires control over the labeling ratio of the sample.
+This can easily be achieved for in vitro experiments where monomer labeling ratios can be controlled, such as our K18 tau experiments shown earlier.
+In cell experiments, covalent bio-orthogonal labeling techniques to control the labeling ratios, as we have employed here for polyQ experiments in HEK cells.